giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 +++
-title = "Secure access to clusters for users and Giant Swarm support" description = "This documentation explains security measures for users and Giant Swarm support to access offered services" date = "2019-05-09" weight = 40 type = "page" categories = ["basics"]
+title = "Secure access to clusters - Users and Giant Swarm support" description = "This documentation explains security measures for users and Giant Swarm support to access your infrastructure" date = "2020-01-20" weight = 40 type = "page" categories = ["basics"] last-review-date = "2020-01-20"
 +++

 # Secure access to clusters for users and Giant Swarm support

-In order to provide the best service possible, Giant Swarm staff also have access to your clusters.
+It goes without saying that our customers will have secure access to their own clusters.
+In order to provide the best service possible, Giant Swarm staff also needs access to them.

-Therefore, we would like to explain this access, and what security measures are in place.
+In this document we will explain the essence of this access, and the security measures are in place to ensure adherence to the highest level of security.

 ## Intro

 Access to Giant Swarm clusters can be split into two parts.

-1. Admin Access - designated for Giant Swarm staff for management/development/support purposes.
+1. User Access - designated for Giant Swarm customers to interact with the offered services.

-2. User Access - designated for Giant Swarm customers to interact with offered services.
+2. Admin Access - designated for Giant Swarm staff for management/development/support purposes.

 If you would like to know more about the different parts of the Giant Swarm infrastructure, please see our [operational layers article](/basics/giant-swarm-operational-layers/)

+## User access

+User access is limited to the offered APIs for interaction with your clusters.

+### Giant Swarm API

+User access is provided to you over the Giant Swarm API.
+Network access to the API endpoint is usually whitelisted to a certain range of IP addresses.
+It can also be configured to work over a VPN following the general VPN connection schema shown below under [admin access](#admin-access).
+In this case the connection to the API residing in the cluster can be established only via your configured VPN.

+### Kubernetes API

+The Kubernetes API of the clusters are exposed to customers.
+You have full control over the users that are created via the Giant Swarm API.
+Additionally, you can also manage users by connecting an external Identity Provider to the Kubernetes API.

 ## Admin access